Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 9. Contract Cancellations

 The Contract for University Operated Housing is a legally binding document for the duration of the period of the contract.
-However, a resident may request a cancellation by submitting a Contract Cancellation form provided by SHaRE.
-The Assistant Vice Provost of SHaRE or designee will consider requests for release based on a significant change in finances, illness or hospitalization, or leave of absence, transfer, or withdrawal from the University.
+However, a resident may request a cancellation by submitting a Contract Cancellation form provided on the SHaRE website.
+The Director of SHaRE or designee will consider requests for release based on a significant change in finances, illness or hospitalization, or leave of absence, transfer, or withdrawal from the University.
 All requests are granted based solely on these grounds, and if a release is granted, the resident’s One Stop account will be credited according to a pro-rated formula for room charges, plus the actual balance from the pre-paid meal plan.
 Agreement releases will not be granted during the final four weeks of the semester.

 10. Meal Plans